Banner image for Managing Team Members: Users and Roles

 • Create, edit, or view requirements

-• Use API keys for programmatic access
+• Use MCP OAuth2 for programmatic access via AI agents

 • Receive notifications and updates